Update: There's a new iPad mini in town! Here's our five-star iPad mini (6th Gen) review – or you can read on about the previous version below.

-The iPad mini has been in an awkward spot for the last few years.
-As the likes of the iPhone XS Max and Samsung Galaxy S10+ encroach ever closer to its 7.9-inch size, while at the same time the 9.7-inch iPad pushed it out as the lower-priced option, it was getting squeezed from both sides.
+The iPad mini has been in an awkward spot.
+As the best smartphones encroach ever closer to its 7.9-inch size, while at the same time the 9.7-inch iPad pushed it out as the lower-priced option in the iPad models, it was getting squeezed from both sides.

-But now there’s a new iPad mini in town, and Apple’s smallest tablet smartly finds a new identity by packing in the same powerful internals and excellent screen tech (including Apple Pencil support) as the new iPad Air, but making that power even more portable and lightweight.
+But the iPad mini smartly found a new identity by packing in the same powerful internals and excellent screen tech (including Apple Pencil support) as the iPad Air, but making that power even more portable and lightweight.

-It makes for a great machine that’s a lot of fun, but what’s going on inside can’t overcome that the small screen isn’t as versatile as the Air’s.
-But, this could be the perfect tablet for you, and especially so if a sweet Black Friday bargain has crashed its price.
+It makes for a great machine that’s a lot of fun, but what’s going on inside can’t overcome that the small screen isn’t as versatile as the Air’s, but this could still be the best tablet for you.

-Read on for a comprehensive breakdown of the Apple iPad Mini.
+Read on for a comprehensive breakdown of the Apple iPad Mini 2019.

 Apple iPad mini 2019 review: price & design